Implementing crew resource management tactics in emergency medicine

 CRM strategies include a consensus among crew members and confirmed communications that make tasks more efficient

-The EMS1 Academy features "EMS Crew Resource Management," a full-length video training course for EMS providers approved by CAPCE.
+The EMS1 Academy features "EMS Crew Resource Management," a 1-hour course for EMS providers which defines the concept of CRM and explains how CRM benefits both responder safety and patient care.
 Visit the EMS1 Academy to learn more and for an online demo.

 By Stephen Norcup